BioTheWolff/DoxyTH/README.md

         (langdir, ld)   directory
     file (f)            Verify the documentation format of a file

+                        Positional arguments
     documentation       The path of either the directory or the file
 ```

 If you choose to verify the whole directory, it will ouput the number of translations per language and print a warning